Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Regularization by time change

-Figure~\ref{figMixing3TorusX} shows representative time series from this system together with the vector field norm $ \lVert v \rVert_g = \xi \propto \psi^{-1} $.
+Figure~\ref{figMixing3TorusX} shows representative time series from this system together with the vector field norm $ \lVert v \rVert_g = \xi \propto \psi $.
 Qualitatively, $ \xi $ exhibits a series of intermittent spikes whose amplitude is modulated by a low-frequency envelope.
 These variations in the speed of the flow, whose maxima and minima differ by more than a factor of 10, produce phase-modulated wavetrains in the observed time series (see Fig.~\ref{figMixing3TorusX}(a, b)).
 As a result, the invariant measure $ \mu $ has highly nonuniform density relative to the Haar measure on the 3-torus.

-For comparison, we begin by solving the eigenvalue problem for the generator using the method in Section~\ref{secImplementation} which does not involve time change.
-Because the system is mixing and $ v $ has no eigenfunctions, the spectrum of the regularized operator $ L_\epsilon $ is expected from theory \cite{ConstantinEtAl08,FrankeEtAl10} to deviate significantly from the simple harmonic oscillator patterns arising in systems with pure point spectra, and as shown in Fig.~\ref{figMixing3TorusX} this is indeed the case.
-The eigenfunctions in Fig.~\ref{figMixing3TorusX}, which were computed for the regularization parameter $ \epsilon = 3 \times 10^{-4} $, include one with a quasiperiodic time series (Fig.~\ref{figMixing3TorusZNoT}(a)) that appears to capture the low-frequency modulating envelope of the time change function (Fig.~\ref{figMixing3TorusX}(c)).
-However, other eigenfunctions (Fig.~\ref{figMixing3TorusZNoT}(b, c)) exhibit strong amplitude modulation---a manifestation of the fact that advection and diffusion interact non-trivially in $ L_\epsilon $ in the presence of mixing and even for small $ \epsilon $.
-Note that applying no regularization ($\epsilon=0$) results in significantly less coherent patterns than those in Fig.~\ref{figMixing3TorusZNoT}.
+For comparison, we begin by solving the eigenvalue problem for the generator using the method in Section~\ref{secGalerkin} which does not involve time change.
+Because the system is mixing and $ \tilde v $ has no eigenfunctions, the behavior of the eigenfunctions of the regularized operator $ L_{\varepsilon} $ is expected to deviate significantly from the simple harmonic oscillator patterns arising in systems with pure point spectra, and as shown in Fig.~\ref{figMixing3TorusX} this is indeed the case.
+The eigenfunctions in Fig.~\ref{figMixing3TorusX}, which were computed for the diffusion regularization parameter $ {\varepsilon} = 3 \times 10^{-4} $, include one with a near-periodic time series (Fig.~\ref{figMixing3TorusZNoT}(a)) that appears to capture the low-frequency modulating envelope of the time change function (Fig.~\ref{figMixing3TorusX}(c)).
+However, other eigenfunctions (Fig.~\ref{figMixing3TorusZNoT}(b, c)) exhibit strong amplitude modulation---a manifestation of the fact that advection and diffusion interact non-trivially in $ L_{\varepsilon} $ in the presence of mixing, even for small $ \varepsilon $.
+Note that applying no regularization ($\varepsilon=0$) results in significantly less coherent patterns than those in Fig.~\ref{figMixing3TorusZNoT}.